Bjournaux/SeaFreeze/Python/README.md

 ## Important remarks
 ### Water representation
-The ices Gibbs parameterizations are optimized to be used with 'water1' Gibbs LBF from Bollengier et al. (2019), specially for phase equilibrium calculation.
-Using other water parameterization wil lead to incorrect melting curves. 'water2' (Brown 2018) and 'water_IAPWS95' (IAPWS95) parametrization are provided for HP extention (up to 100 GPa) and comparison only.
-The authors recommend the use of 'water1' (Bollengier et al. 2019) for any application in the 200-355 K range and up to 2300 MPa.
+The ice Gibbs parametrizations are optimized to be used with `water1` (Bollengier et al. 2019), particularly for phase-equilibrium calculations.
+Using other water parametrizations will lead to incorrect melting curves. `water2` (Brown 2018) and `water_IAPWS95` (IAPWS-95) are provided for high-pressure extension (up to 100 GPa) and comparison only.
+The authors recommend `water1` for any application in the 200–355 K range and up to 2300 MPa.

 ### Range of validity
 SeaFreeze stability prediction is currently considered valid down to 130K, which correspond to the ice VI - ice XV transition.
 The ice Ih - II transition is potentially valid down to 73.4 K (ice Ih - ice XI transition).
 The ice VII and ice X representation extend to 1TPa (1e6 MPa) and 2000K.